 Health Care Facilities – OU continues to require masking for all individuals in patient-facing settings, including clinical research participant areas and facilities and areas where patient care is the primary function.

 OU Health Sciences Center programs will coordinate masking requirements with hospital and clinic partners, as appropriate.

 Transportation – Riders on transit buses and shuttles must wear masks, in compliance with Department of Transportation mandates.

-The university has determined that should there be a confirmed COVID-19 positive case in class, the class will continue meeting in-person, but masking will be mandated for 2 weeks during the quarantine period.
+Classrooms – Resuming February 1, should there be a confirmed COVID-19 positive case in class, the class will continue meeting in-person, but masking will be required for 2 weeks during the quarantine period.

-OU has eliminated its social distancing protocols in all areas except patient care and clinical research participant settings, making way for a resumption of in-person classes at regular capacity.
+While OU has eliminated its social distancing protocol in all areas except patient care and clinical research participant settings, it is still strongly recommended.

 Third parties may resume hosting events in university facilities following pre-COVID protocols.
 In accordance with CDC guidance, the university recommends COVID-19 vaccination for anyone participating in events on OU property.
 OU expects individuals to wear a mask indoors, especially in high-density settings, such as classrooms and at special events when not eating or drinking.